Ibague Tolima Department, Colombia Travel Guide

 A fish stew or soup, often with river fish like Mojarra or Bocachico, served with cooked plantain, yuca, and potato.

-A flavorful dish reflecting local freshwater fish, typically found in traditional eateries.
+A tasty dish reflecting local fish that live in freshwater, typically found in traditional eateries.

-Enjoy Avena (thick oat drink), Jugos Naturales (fresh fruit juices from Maracuyá, Lulo, Guanábana, mango), and renowned Colombian coffee.
+Enjoy Avena (thick oat drink), Jugos Naturales (freshly squeezed juices from Maracuyá, Lulo, Guanábana, mango), and renowned Colombian coffee.

 Try Aguardiente (anise-flavored sugarcane liquor, local brand is Tapa Roja) and popular regional brews like Poker, Águila, and Club Colombia.